nicoRomeroCuruchet/MinimalistDriver/README.md

         void cdev_init(struct cdev *cdev, struct file_operations *fops);

 The first parameter is a structure representing the device.
-The second structure, whose type is defined in <linux/fs.h>, allows us to define the operations forming the driver's interface; we'll revisit this shortly.
-We need to define both structures as static at the beginning of our module.
+The second structure, whose type is defined in <linux/fs.h>, allows us to define the operations forming the driver's interface.

+2. Obtaining a major and a minor.
+It's advisable to request the kernel to dynamically allocate the major, which can be done using:

+       int alloc_chrdev_region(dev_t *num, unsigned int firstminor, unsigned int count, char *name);